fionasguo/DAMF/README.md

 - transformation: bool, whether to include a linear transformation module to facilitate domain-invariant feature generation
 - reconstruction: bool, whether to include a reconstruction module to keep feature encoder from overly corruption by adversarial training
 - semi_supervised: bool, whether to use semi-supervised training where labeled source data and unlabeled target data are both used for training
+- weighted_loss: whether to use weighted loss to mitigate label shift
+- aflite: bool, whether to perform AFLite as a pre-processing step to filter out data points that might contain spurious correlation
 - train_domain: one str or a list of str, the source domain, eg. 'MFTC', or ['MFTC','congress']
 - test_domain: one str or a list of str, the target domain, eg. ['congress']
 - n_mf_classes: int, can be 10 (number of moral foundation classes), 5 (don't distinguish between virtues and vices) or 2 (moral vs immoral)